Mapuche: Clava hand-club

-There is a traditional stone hand-club used by the Mapuche which has been called a clava (Spanish for club).
+There is a traditional stone hand club used by the Mapuche which has been called a clava (Spanish for club).
 It has a long flat body.
 Another name is clava mere okewa; in Spanish, it may also be called a clava cefalomorfa.
 It has some ritual importance as a special sign of distinction carried by tribal chiefs.
 Many kinds of clubs are known.

 This is an object associated with masculine power.
-It consists of a disk with attached handle; the edge of the disc usually has a semicircular recess.
+It consists of a disk with an attached handle; the edge of the disc usually has a semicircular recess.
 In many cases, the face portrayed on the disc carries incised designs.
 The handle is cylindrical, generally with a larger diameter at its connection to the disk.

 Silverwork

-In the later half of the eighteenth century Mapuche silversmiths began to produce large amounts of silver finery.
+In the later half of the eighteenth century, Mapuche silversmiths began to produce large amounts of silver finery.
 The surge of silversmithing activity may be related to the 1726 parliament of Negrete that decreased hostilities between Spaniards and Mapuches and allowed trade to increase between colonial Chile and the free Mapuches.
 In this context of increasing trade Mapuches began in the late eighteenth century to accept payments in silver coins for their products, usually cattle or horses.
 These coins and silver coins obtained in political negotiations served as raw material for Mapuche metalsmiths (rüxafe).
 Old Mapuche silver pendants often included unmelted silver coins, something that has helped modern researchers to date the objects.
 The bulk of the Spanish silver coins originated from mining in Potosí in Upper Peru.

-The great diversity in silver finery designs is due to the fact that designs were made to be identified with different reynma (families), lof mapu (lands) as well as specific lonkos and machis.
+The great diversity in silver finery designs is because designs were made to be identified with different reynma (families), lof mapu (lands) as well as specific lonkos and machis.
 Mapuche silver finery was also subject to changes in fashion albeit designs associated with philosophical and spiritual concepts have not undergone major changes.

-In the late eighteenth century and early nineteenth century Mapuche silversmithing activity and artistic diversity reached its climax.
+In the late eighteenth century and early nineteenth century, Mapuche silversmithing activity and artistic diversity reached its climax.
 All important Mapuche chiefs of the nineteenth century are supposed to have had at least one silversmith.
 By 1984 Mapuche scholar Carlos Aldunate noted that there were no silversmiths alive among contemporary Mapuches.